 Paul Walker, PharmD

-Paul Walker is a Clinical Professor in the Department of Clinical Pharmacy at the University of Michigan College of Pharmacy and the director of Experiential Education and Community Engagement at the University of Michigan College of Pharmacy and the manager of Pharmacy Patient Outcomes in the Department of Pharmacy Services for U-M Hospitals and Health Centers.
-He received his BS in pharmacy and his PharmD from Wayne State University, in Detroit, and completed his residency in pharmacy practice at Children’s Hospital of Michigan, Detroit Medical Center.
+Paul Walker is Assistant Dean of Experiential Education and Community Engagement and Clinical Professor in the Department of Clinical Pharmacy at the University of Michigan College of Pharmacy and Manager of Pharmacy Patient Outcomes in the Department of Pharmacy Services at Michigan Medicine.
+He received his BS in pharmacy and his PharmD from Wayne State University, in Detroit, and completed residency in pharmacy practice at Children’s Hospital of Michigan, Detroit Medical Center.
 He also completed a specialty residency in pediatric pharmacy practice at the University of Tennessee and Le Bonheur Children’s Medical Center, Memphis, Tenn.
-Professor Walker is involved in didactic and experiential education of students and currently coordinates and teaches in several pharmacotherapy courses for pharmacy students and advanced practice nurses; much of his teaching focuses on drug therapy in children.
+Professor Walker is involved in the didactic education of students; he currently coordinates and teaches in several pharmacotherapy courses for pharmacy students and advanced practice nursing students.
+Much of his teaching focuses on drug therapy in children.

 Scholarship of teaching and learning